Oticon Hearing Aids: Models, Features, Prices, and Reviews

 Oticon’s CROS solutions also feature TwinLink technology, which connects the hearing aids to external audio sources via 2.4 GHz Bluetooth low energy, while simultaneously receiving sound transmission via Near-Field Magnetic Induction (NFMI) from the poorer to the better ear.
 This enables patients to watch television or listen to music while carrying on a conversation with someone positioned on their poorer ear side.

-Oticon offers a CROS and rechargeable CROS PX.
-Both options can be used for CROS or BiCROS setups, where CROS is used when your better ear has normal hearing and BiCROS is used when your better ear needs amplification.
+A CROS and rechargeable CROS PX are offered.
+Both options can be used for CROS or BiCROS setups, where CROS is used when your better ear has normal hearing, and BiCROS is used when your better ear needs amplification.
 Oticon’s CROS products are compatible with Real, More, Opn S, Opn Play, Xceed, Xceed Play, and Ruby, with the exception of Opn S 3 and Opn Play 2.

 CROS